Deploys the GTFS RT stack so users can register feeds and publish to them from the Owntrack mobile app manage.rt.gtfs.zone

 Prerequisites

-• A domain on Porkbun with API access enabled
+• A domain on Porkbun with API access enabled, used by both cert-manager (DNS-01) and external-dns.

 1. Buy a domain at porkbun.com.